oryxlabs/PolarDNS/README.md

 See the [BlackHat MEA 2023](docs/pptx/) presentations (including BONUS slides) for more details, many more examples and use-cases.

-## Adding new features

-Adding new features to PolarDNS is essential.

-PolarDNS allows you to relatively easily implement a new idea, a test case, a feature or a PoC, without a need of implementing your own DNS server.

-All you need is a basic / intermediate Python knowledge and knowing a bit of DNS protocol too.

-Both can be learned on the go by looking on the PolarDNS code and by simply copying and modifying some of the existing features.

-Testing locally using ``dig`` / ``host`` / ``nlsookup`` and [Wireshark](https://www.wireshark.org/) is of essence here.

-Plus, the [links](#links) below can help with the DNS protocol.

 ## Testing of recursive DNS resolvers

 Here's a high-level overview of what you need in order to start testing recursive DNS servers.